ducmtran-commit/WebSocket/README.md

 3. Select your repository
 4. Render reads `render.yaml` and provisions the service
 5. Open deployed URL and test with multiple clients

+Important: room snapshots are filesystem-based.
+In production, use persistent storage (or a database) and set `BOARD_DATA_DIR` to that persistent mount path so room state survives service restarts.

 ### Option B: Manual Web Service